gshotwell/vitamin_d_covid/README.md

 - A re-analysis of [107 Swiss blood samples](https://www.mdpi.com/2072-6643/12/5/1359/htm) (Avolio et al, April 2020) found that PCR positive patients had 25-hydroxyvitamin D concentrations half that of PCR negatives.
 This finding held after stratifying for age and gender.
 - Hospitalized male Covid-19 patients [were found](https://www.medrxiv.org/content/10.1101/2020.05.01.20079376v1) (De Smet et al, May 2019) to have lower vitamin D levels than controls
 - A observational [study from Belgium](https://www.medrxiv.org/content/10.1101/2020.05.01.20079376v2)(De Smet, May 2020) found that vitamin D deficiency is correlated with the risk for hospitalization for COVID-19 pneumonia and predisposes to more advanced radiological disease stages.
-- Vitamin D deficiency [was more common](https://www.medrxiv.org/content/10.1101/2020.06.21.20136903v2) (Panagiotou eet all, June 2020) among ITU Covid patients than the general population in a Newcastle hospital.
+- Vitamin D deficiency [was more common](https://www.medrxiv.org/content/10.1101/2020.06.21.20136903v2) (Panagiotou et all, June 2020) among ITU Covid patients than the general population in a Newcastle hospital.
 - A [Mexican study](https://www.medigraphic.com/pdfs/sanmil/sm-2020/sm201_2za.pdf) (Arturo Rodríguez Tort et al, April 2020)  found that patients with vitamin D serum levels bellow 8 ng/mL had 3.68 higher risk of dying from COVID-19.
 - A [Iranian study](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3616008) (Maghbooli et al, July 14 2020) found there was a significant association between vitamin D sufficiency and reduction in clinical severity.
 - A [study](https://assets.researchsquare.com/files/rs-41173/v1/0e401c21-0b76-4f69-8cf5-0f83dfb135d3.pdf) (Carpagnano et all, August 2020) of 42 COVID-19 patients in a respiratory ICU found that 50% of vitamin D deficient patients died after 10 days compared with 5% of non-deficient patients.
 - A [prospective cohort study](https://www.mdlinx.com/journal-summary/vitamin-d-status-and-outcomes-for-hospitalised-older-patients-with-covid-19/i68lJrN18PCbGXMwzC0tU) (Baktash V et all, August 2020) found that vitamin D deficiency was more common among Covid positive patients presenting with Covid symptoms than Covid negative patients, and suggested that it could be considered as a diagnostic tool.
-- [A study](https://www.sciencedirect.com/science/article/pii/S0168170220310558) (Mardenia et all, August 2020) of patients presenting with Covid symptoms at an Iranian hospital found that vitamin D deficiency and ACE disregulation were more commone among those who tested positive for Covid-19.
+- [A study](https://www.sciencedirect.com/science/article/pii/S0168170220310558) (Mardenia et all, August 2020) of patients presenting with Covid symptoms at an Iranian hospital found that vitamin D deficiency and ACE dysregulation were more common among those who tested positive for Covid-19.
-- [A Germnan Study](https://www.mdpi.com/2072-6643/12/9/2757/htm) (Radujkovic et al, August 2020) found that vitamin D status was associated with need for mechanical ventilation and death.
+- [A German Study](https://www.mdpi.com/2072-6643/12/9/2757/htm) (Radujkovic et al, August 2020) found that vitamin D status was associated with need for mechanical ventilation and death.
-- [A smallprospective cohort study](https://pmj.bmj.com/content/early/2020/08/26/postgradmedj-2020-138712?s=09) (Baktash et all, September 2020) of older adults found that vitamin D deficiency was associated with mechanical ventilation, but not deatha.
+- [A small prospective cohort study](https://pmj.bmj.com/content/early/2020/08/26/postgradmedj-2020-138712?s=09) (Baktash et all, September 2020) of older adults found that vitamin D deficiency was associated with mechanical ventilation, but not deatha.

 #### Pre-infection blood samples